 This is an 80+ minute film where Tom Hardy is the only actor you see on-screen.
 He is just driving and talking on the phone.
 It sounds unbelievable, right?
 This piece is weirdly captivating, almost too real.
 It brought him the Los Angeles Film Critics Association Awards for Best Actor for his performance.
-It feels more like a documentary or a video diary then a traditional film as Hardy talks to his wife and sons, his boss, and his coworker, who is giving birth to his child.
+It feels more like a documentary or a video diary than a traditional film as Hardy talks to his wife and sons, his boss, and his coworker, who is giving birth to his child.
 He imagines his dead father next to him in the car, cursing him for leaving his family.
-This film is unreadable, well acted, and very well written.
+This film is unreadable, well-acted, and very well written.

 3. Peaky Blinders (2014 - 2016)

 Joining this period crime drama during its second season as Alfie Solomons, a Jewish gang leader, Hardy becomes one of the key characters as well as one of the most loved ones by fans and critics.
 A little funny and very much insane, his scenes consist of longer monologues that seem to be written specifically for him to enjoy and us to barely understand.
 As always, Hardy's charm can be felt through the screen.
 Even the viewers fall for his simple but clever lies.

 Read More From Reelrundown